saranyapattu06/linkedin-automation/README.md

 \- Stops automation safely and keeps the browser open for inspection

-This approach ensures compliance, safety, and correct demonstration of automation best practices.
+This approach ensured compliance, safety, and correct demonstration of automation best practices.
----

 This design demonstrates automation architecture, safety controls, and ethical handling